jake-crane/jakecrane.com/README.md

 # [jakecrane.com](http://jakecrane.com)
-This website incorporates a responsive design.
+This website uses Bootstrap and incorporates a responsive design.

 Larger displays(>= 768px) will be able to view selected projects in an iframe on the main page.